Belhoussine/Machine-Language-Interpreter/README.md

 - With this design, we can access all the memory addresses since we have **4 digits** in each operand.

 **NOTE:** The user should set the accumulator before using an instruction that requires a third operand.
-#### Challenges:
-- We found it a bit hard to design an instruction that gives us the possiblity to access all the memory cells (0 - 9999).
-However, we decided to make our operands 4 digits long and **put the 3rd operand**, if needed, in the **ACC**.

 #### Full OpCode table:
 | OpCode | Description      | OpCode | Description    |